siobhanlgorman/80s-Mixtape-Quiz/README.md

 * Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ### Responsiveness
-The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.
-The quiz was found not to be compatible with Internet Explorer
+The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found and good performance.
+However performance was poor on Internet Explorer

 The website was tested on numerous sized screens including Iphones 8 and X, Moto G8 plus, 15" laptop, 24" screen and Ipad and was found to respond as expected to all sizes.
-Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
+Chrome developer tools were used throughout the design process to check responsiveness and breakpoints.
 Adjustments were made accordingly.
+Final testing was done on physical devices as they are the most reliable test.

 ### User Stories Testing

 Each user story was tested as follows:

 ### Manual Testing
 The quiz was tested by users of various ages.
 Feedback was positive from those with knowledge of the genre.
 One user reported that the reposnse to user answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.